Issou Ryusai Wakasa Lacquer Chopsticks 21cm/8.3in or 23cm/9in

 These chopsticks are made by Ishida, which has been making Wakasa lacquer for over 80 years.
 Wakasa lacquerware is a traditional craft of Obama City, Fukui Prefecture, which has been around since the early Edo period.

-It comes in two colors, blue and pink, each in a different size.
+It comes in two colors, light blue or pink.
+They each come in a different size.
 Please choose the one that best fits your hand size.

 - Quantity: 1

 Tag @musubikiln for a chance to be featured